bishoymagdi626/bishoymagdi626.github.io/about.md

 * A Biomedical Engineer Trainee in Al- Sultan Qaboos Royal Hospital in Muscat - Sultanate of Oman for 1 month `2nd of July - 2nd of August / 2016`

 ### Extracurricular Experience
+* An Incoming Global Volunteer in AIESEC Al-Fayoum for 6 months `2017`
+* An Outgoing Global Volunteer in AIESEC Al-Fayoum for 6 months `2016`
 * A Supervisor and a Swimming Coach in a student Summer Activity at Al- Falaj Hotel in Muscat - Sultanate of Oman for 2 months `June - August / 2016`
 * A Supervisor in a student Summer Activity at Al- Falaj Hotel in Muscat - Sultanate of Oman for 2 months `June - August / 2015`
 * An English Language Skills Private Tutor For Primary Grade Students `2015/2016`